GWphua/aws-notes/README.md

   - Microsoft SQL Server
   - Aurora (AWS Proprietary database)

-#### Aurora Overview

-- Aurora is a proprietary technology from AWS
-  - Not in free tier
-- PostgreSQL and MySQL are both supported as Aurora DB
-- Aurora is _AWS cloud optimized_ and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
-- Aurora storage automatically grows in increments of 10GB, up to 128TB
-- Aurora costs more than RDS (20% more), but is more efficient

 #### Advantage over using RDS versus deploying DB on EC2

 - RDS is a managed service
   - Automated provisioning, OS patching
   - Continuous backups and restore to specific timestamp
+    - Point in Time Restore
   - Monitoring dashboards
   - Read replicas for improved read performance
-  - Multi AZ setup for Disaster Recovery
+  - Multi-AZ setup for Disaster Recovery
   - Maintenance windows for upgrades
   - Vertical and horizontal scaling capability
-  - Storage backed by EB2 (_gp2_ or _io1_)
+  - Storage backed by EB2
+    - _gp2_
+    - _io1_
-- Only downside: you cannot SSH into your EC2 instances
+- Only downside: you cannot SSH into your AWS RDS instances

 #### RDS Deployments